-so further in the article, you’ll also find important guidance and safety advice, based on the patient leaflet and current medical advice.
+Later in the article, you’ll also find important guidance and safety advice based on the patient leaflet and current medical advice.

 The different types of Sominex

-It’s important to understand that there are several different versions of Sominex.
+It’s important to first understand that there are several different versions of Sominex.

-So please note that this review is based on the U.K. version only.
+Note that this review is based on the UK version only.

-Secondly, don’t confuse it with the herbal sleep aid in the U.K., which is very different.
+Secondly, don’t confuse it with the herbal sleep aid in the UK, which is completely different.
 For more about that one, you can see my Sominex Herbal review.

-So I took my first Sominex pill on a Sunday night, an hour before bedtime, in the hope it would put a stop to the sweaty sleeplessness.
+I bought a pack of Sominex from Boots chemist while I was in the UK, where it’s available over the counter and online without a prescription.
+I took my first pill on a Sunday night, an hour before bedtime, in the hope it would put a stop to the sweaty sleeplessness.

-I only woke once in the night, which was markedly different from the previous few nights.
-I remember feeling very out of it though, had a sip of water and quickly fell asleep again.
+I only woke up once in the night, which was markedly different from the previous few nights.
+I remember feeling very out of it though, had a sip of water, and quickly fell asleep again.

 I definitely didn’t wake up feeling 100% alert.
-There was a cloudiness in my head, very similar to when I took Nytol – another anti-histamine sleep aid.
+My head felt cloudy, very similar to when I took Nytol – another antihistamine sleep aid.

-It wasn’t terrible, however, and after a strong coffee and shower, I was probably at about 80% normal alertness.
+It wasn’t so bad though and after a strong coffee and a refreshing shower, I was probably at about 80% normal alertness.